fmrmf/merge-challenge/README.md

 # merge-challenge

 Some notebooks to play around with [data at the merge](https://esp.ethereum.foundation/merge-data-challenge).

-Take a look at the [blog post](https://hackmd.io/@fmrmf/HyFXVQdVo) explaining the notebooks in detail.
+Blog post explaining the notebooks in detail is [here](https://hackmd.io/@fmrmf/HyFXVQdVo).

 ## Setup